Asiago cheese, a specialty of the Italian regions of Vicenza, Pavova, Treviso and Trento, is made from cow’s milk.

 The “pressato” variety was developed in the 1920s.

-Named after the village of Asiago, Vicenza in Italy.
+Asiago cheese is named after the village of Asiago, Vicenza in Italy.

-“Di allevo” means “raised, as in brought up and cared for.”
+“Di allevo” means “raised”, as in “brought up and cared for.”